A vital tool for building and identifying our strengths

 Now, each group had six different strengths and its own sheet of paper with the stickers on it.
 We then discussed how to plan the next session around the strengths of each team.
 My intention was to revisit these sheets after their next session with the Year 7s and ask each group how they felt these strengths were used.

 At our next meeting the Year 10 students reported that their session with the Year 7s had been a bit difficult.
 They felt that they didn’t really have their attention.
 With some gentle probing I realised that the student Peer Educators had not really taken the time to define their roles or discuss how to utilise their strengths as a team.

 We then revisited the strengths they had identified earlier and discussed practical ways that they could draw on these.
 One of my learnings from this was that it can be ‘warm and fuzzy’ to simply identify strengths.
 However, it is very important to work with students on how to implement those strengths.

 I frequently use the Strength Cards as a means of engaging with the child at a first session.
 The simple exercise of asking the child to select four or five cards out of the pack that say something special about them (and the ensuing discussion) can elicit a lot of information about what is important to them; their interests, skills, hobbies and so on.
 This information can be used later to develop interventions (comfort strategies, for example) when the sad feelings overwhelm them.

 Anne Vranisan, Agency Coordinator, Reach Out for Kids Foundation

-Playtime with strengths
+Playtime with Strength Cards